joejag/wikiindex/doc/arch/adr-001-search_and_indexing.md

 * A document database like Mongo could store a JSON representation.
 * It's native search would probably .
 * This approach can be taken it the atom approach takes too long to index the XML file on startup.

+### Lucene in-process

+* Use the Clucy library to create an in memory Lucene index

 ## Consequences